Toward a Special \textbf{$E_6\to G(2) \times SU(3)_A$} Embedding for Standard Model and Dark Matter and an $E_7$ Completion Proposal: The Breaking Chain

-This spectrum contains the ingredients of a SM family together with extra states that are vectorlike under the SM gauge group (once conjugate partners are introduced), and which must be lifted to recover the observed low-energy spectrum.
-It has to be stressed that these states are eigenstates of the intermediate special-subgroup basis, not yet the physical SM family basis with exact hypercharge assignments.
-The latter is most transparently identified through the regular chain $E_6\supset SO(10)\times U(1)$, where the fermions reside in the $\mathbf{16}$ of $SO(10)$.
+This spectrum contains all the ingredients of a SM family together with extra states that are vectorlike under the SM gauge group (once conjugate partners are introduced), which must be lifted to recover the observed low-energy spectrum, and singlet neutrino--like states.
+These states are eigenstates of the intermediate special-subgroup basis, not yet the physical SM family basis with exact hypercharge assignments.
+Therefore we need to enlarge the $E_6$ speial embedding to fix hypercharges numbers.